MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/resource-domain-changes.md

 ## Steps to check logs and identify the issue

-Here's how to check logs and identify the issue:
+Here're the steps to check logs and identify the issue:

 1. Increase the size of the _ADSgDis.log_ file to 100 megabytes (MB).
-Under the following registry key, change the `MaxFileSize` registry value to `104857600` (default value is `2621440`).
+Under the following registry key, change the `MaxFileSize` registry value to `104857600` (the default value is `2621440`).

    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\Tracing\SMS_AD_SECURITY_GROUP_DISCOVERY_AGENT`

 1. Enable verbose logging for the _ADSgDis.log_ file.
-Under the following registry key, change the `Verbose Logs` registry value to `1` (default value is `0`).
+Under the following registry key, change the `Verbose Logs` registry value to `1` (the default value is `0`).

    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SMS\COMPONENTS\SMS_AD_SECURITY_GROUP_DISCOVERY_AGENT`